nv-adlr/nv-adlr.github.io/_projects/waveglow.md

 the training data, which makes the training procedure simple and stable.

-Our [PyTorch] implementation produces audio samples at a rate of more than 500 kHz on an NVIDIA V100 GPU and Mean Opinion Scores show that it delivers audio quality as good as the best publicly available WaveNet implementation.
+Our [PyTorch] implementation produces audio samples at a rate of 1200 kHz on an NVIDIA V100 GPU.
+Mean Opinion Scores show that it delivers audio quality as good as the best publicly available WaveNet implementation.